art-institute-of-chicago/data-aggregator/README.md

 Then on github.com, create a Pull Request to merge your changes into our `develop` branch.

+Our internal team uses [`php-cs-fixer`](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure our code meets various PHP Standards Recommendations.
+You're welcome to integrate `php-cs-fixer` into your workflow as you work on this project, but is not required to make a contribution.

 This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).